HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Experiments

 \subsection{Molecule Generation}

 Molecular design is a prominent application of graph generation.
-We conduct evaluations on two well-known molecular datasets: QM9 \citep{data:qm9} and ZINC250k \citep{data:zinc250k}.
+We evaluate our method on four widely used molecular benchmarks: QM9~\citep{data:qm9}, ZINC250k~\citep{data:zinc250k}, and the large-scale MOSES~\citep{moses-2020} and GuacaMol \citep{guacamol-JCIM2019} benchmarks.
+In contrast to many prior works that report results on only a subset of these datasets, our evaluation provides comprehensive coverage.
 Intermediate higher-order skeletons are extracted using 2-cell complex filtering; the rationale for this choice is discussed in~\cref{app:param_K}.
-We evaluate the quality of 10,000 generated molecules with five standard metrics as in \citet{GDSS+ICML2022}: Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) MMD \citep{NSPKD-MMD}, Fr{\'e}chet ChemNet Distance (FCD) \citep{FCD}, Validity without correction (Val. w/o corr.), Uniqueness (Uni.), and Novelty (Nov.) \citep{GDSS+ICML2022}.
+For QM9 and ZINC250k, we follow the dataset split and evaluation protocols of \citet{GDSS+ICML2022}.
+For MOSES and GuacaMol, we adopt their official splits and benchmark-specific metrics.
+We report Validity without correction (Val.), Uniqueness (Uni.), Novelty (Nov.), Fréchet ChemNet Distance (FCD)~\citep{FCD}, NSPDK~\citep{NSPKD-MMD}, Filters, and KL divergence~\citep{guacamol-JCIM2019}.